Not-so-old wine in a not-so-new bottle, the 2019 TVS Apache RR 310 is a significantly improved product over its still-fresh predecessor.

-TVS has decided to rush things up a bit, as they’ve just launched the 2019 version of their most premium offering after only a year and a half's time of its market launch.
-Reason?
-The not-so-positive customer feedback in terms of the bike’s refinement combined with lower-than-expected sales.
-TVS, however, claims the Apache RR 310 is the best-selling fully faired motorcycle in the segment.
-Anyway, consequently, the Apache RR 310 has now been updated, and a new version is now on sale.
+TVS has decided to rush things a bit, and has launched the 2019 version of their most premium offering only a year-and-a-half after its market launch.
+Why?
+Well, some not-so-positive customer feedback in terms of the bike’s refinement – as a result of which, they’ve seen lower-than-expected sales.
+TVS, however, claims that the Apache RR 310 is the best-selling fully faired motorcycle in the segment.
+Either way, the fact is that the TVS Apache RR 310 has now been updated – and the new version is already on sale.

-What are the new bits again?
+What new bits, again?

-Additionally, you also get a new gloss black paint scheme with white racing stripes running across the bodywork.
+Additionally, you also get a new gloss-black paint scheme with white racing stripes running across the bodywork.
 The other colour option is red, which remains unchanged.
-And, yes, matte black is not available anymore.
-The price has gone up by Rs 3,000 – the Apache RR 310 now carries a price-tag of Rs 2.27 lakh (ex-showroom, Delhi).
-On the whole, though, the motorcycle is largely unchanged.
+Matte black is not available anymore.
+The price has gone up by `3,000 – the TVS Apache RR 310 now carries a price-tag of `2.27 lakh (ex-showroom, Delhi).
+For the most part though, the motorcycle remains largely unchanged.

 That sounds quite insignificant, but...

-So, how much better is it now?
+So, is it any better?

 Having said that, it’s still not a pure track tool.
 While the suspension feels taut, you can sense it’s not firm enough for hardcore track riding.
-The Michelin tyres aren’t cut out for track riding as well – when pushed hard, feedback is quite inert.
-They grip well in normal riding conditions though, and having done one too many long-distance rides on the very same tyres with the old bike, I’d say that they are quite good in the real world.
-But on a racetrack, I’ve to say that they aren’t the best option for the RR 310.
+The Michelin tyres aren’t cut out for track riding as well – when pushed hard, feedback from the wheels is quite inert.
+They grip well in normal riding conditions though.
+And, having done one too many long-distance rides on the old bike with the very same tyres, I’d say that they are quite good in the real world.
+But, on a racetrack, they aren’t the best option for the RR 310.

 The brakes are still very strong, but the front lever lacks feedback, and I find it to be a bit too long.
 On the track, the braking performance was quite impressive though.
-For instance, C2 at MMRT is a tight right-hander, and you enter it carrying a lot of speed.
-With the RR 310, I could brake really hard, load-up the front nicely – thanks also in part to its slightly softer front setup – and then take the desired line while hitting the apex like a seasoned racer.
+For instance, C2 at MMRT is a tight right-hander, and you enter it with a lot of speed.
+With the TVS Apache RR 310, I could brake really hard, load-up the front nicely – thanks also in part to its slightly softer front setup – and then take the desired line while hitting the apex like a seasoned racer.
 It’s a very enjoyable exercise.
 That said, the riding posture is still very much like a sport-tourer with forward-set foot-pegs, which also means that you run out of clearance very easily.

-And what about the ‘race tuned’ slipper clutch?
+What about the ‘race tuned’ slipper clutch?

 It works very well, and you don’t necessarily have to be a racer to figure this out.
 The downshifts are super smooth, especially when you drop the cogs hard before entering a corner.
 No wheel hopping, no fishtailing and no back breaking jerk.
 I remember going down from 5th to 3rd gear around a corner in a very clumsy manner, but the slipper clutch did its job to keep the rear wheel grounded.